spacecraft510/SI507_final_project/Readme.md

 Graph Structure<br />
 For each game from the API, heroes and their win and loss will be store in a graph shown as below.
 The heroes are represented by the node and the edge is the win rate against other heroes.<br />
 ![Graph Structure](Picture1.png)<br />
+The program finds the five heroes that has the lowest win rate as the “highlighted counter heroes” and displays to the client.
+This node and edge combination applies to other Heroes as well to form a large graph.